USB Test

 - Three new fixed voltages have been added: 28V (above 100W), 36V (above 140W), and 48V (above 180W).

-- Added three sets of adjustable voltages.
+- Three sets of adjustable voltages have been added

-USB Power Delivery Test Instruments
+USB Power Delivery test instruments

 PD Merged Test Specification: